abybrandon/myjfest_ss/README.md

   - Secure login, registration, and OTP functionality.
 * Forgot Password
   - Reset password feature for user convenience.
-* Event Search
+* Event Filter
-  - Search for events based on proximity using latitude and longitude.
+  - Filter & Search for events based on proximity using latitude and longitude.
 * Hype Filter
   - Filter events based on popularity or hype.
 * Liked Events